api

 subfield = 1; } string message_id = 1; // mapped to the URL

-SubMessage sub = 2; // `sub.subfield` is url-mapped } message
+SubMessage sub = 2; // sub.subfield

 Message { string text = 1; // content of the resource } The same

-http annotation can alternatively be expressed inside the `GRPC API
+http annotation can alternatively be expressed inside the GRPC API

-Configuration` YAML file. http: rules: - selector:
+YAML file. http: rules: - selector:

-"123456" sub: SubMessage(subfield: "foo"))` In general, not only fields but
+In general, not only fields but

 also field paths can be referenced from a path pattern.
 Fields mapped to